ibm-cloud-docs/BlockStorage/replication.md

 copyright:
   years: 2015, 2018
-lastupdated: "2018-06-25"
+lastupdated: "2018-06-26"

 ---
 {:new_window: target="_blank"}

-# Working with Replication
+# Replicating Data

 Replication uses one of your snapshot schedules to automatically copy snapshots to a destination volume in a remote data center.
 The copies can be recovered in the remote site if a catastrophic event occurs or your data becomes corrupted.

-With replicas you can:
+With replicas you can

 - Recover from site failures and other disasters quickly by failing over to the destination volume,
 - Fail over to a specific point-in-time in the DR copy.